VectorInstitute/vectorlm/README.md

 ## Introduction

 VectorLM is a training package built upon HuggingFace models and PyTorch Fully Sharded Data Parallelism.
-The package has been built with throughput optimizations in mind, which come inherently built-in.
+The package has been built around throughput optimizations.
 It is targeted at largely simplifying the workflow to setup distributed schemes while training **medium-sized** models in **resource-constrained** environments.
-This is especially relevant to clusters where powerful GPUs are available, but are bottlenecked by interconnectivity.
-There are two goals of this light-weight package:
+This is especially true for academic clusters where powerful GPUs are available, but are bottlenecked by interconnectivity.
+Thus, there are two goals of this light-weight package:
 * Use simple sharding strategies.
 FSDP is a great option for medium-sized model training.
 It is well maintained by the PyTorch team.
 * Employ several optimization techniques to make scaling to larger models possible whilst minimizing memory usage and communication volume.
 As a result, we are able to efficiently dense finetune LLMs of sizes up to 13B parameters on the Vector cluster.